conceptualspace/yet-another-speed-dial/index.md

 ## FAQ

+### How do I add a Speed Dial?
+Just bookmark/favorite a site to your *Speed Dial* folder -- from the browser toolbar, a page context menu, or keyboard shortcut (usually Ctrl+D).
+You can also add a site directly from the new tab page.
+YASD will fetch thumbnails for it automatically if it can.

 ### How do I make changes to a Speed Dial?
 Right-click the dial and select Edit to change the image, title, or URL.